 When it comes to tools for model railways, there are a thousands of tools to chose from.
-You don’t need every tool on sale in B&Q but old hands in the hobby recommend the following as the 17 essential tools.
+You don’t need every tool on sale in B&Q but old hands in the hobby recommend the following as the 17 essential tools for your model train work.
 What are you missing?

 #1 Craft Knife

-The knife in my toolbox is perhaps my most reached for tool – from electrics (cutting and stripping wires) to scenery (cutting plastics/card and foam) to weathering buildings and rolling stock.
-Invest in a good one, with replaceable blades – you won’t regret it.
+The knife in my toolbox is perhaps my most reached for tool for millions of odd jobs around the layout — from model and scenery work (cutting paper, card and plastic) to electrical tasks.
+Invest in a good one, with replaceable blades — you won’t regret it.
 Craft, DIY and model shops will all be able to supply them.

 #2 Small Headed Hammer